The IRB meeting are held on the 4th Friday of every odd month, beginning in January 2019.

-An instructor may be performing a human subjects investigation as part of a classroom exercise or an investigator may believe that his or her human subject protocol qualifies as exempt under one of the statutory exemptions found at 45 CFR 46 101.
+An instructor may be performing a human subjects investigation as part of a classroom exercise or an investigator may believe that his or her human subject protocol qualifies as exempt from continuing IRB review under one of the statutory exemptions found at 45 CFR 46 104.
 In these cases, the instructor or investigator is asked to submit an Inquiry Regarding Human Subject Study by using the IRB Online Submission and Review System.
-Submission of the application and IRB review will willow the IRB to determine whether or not the investigation will need to submit a full protocol application for IRB review.
+The investigator will have to complete the appropriate training in human subject protections, available through CITI.
+Submission of the application and IRB review also allows the IRB to determine whether or not the investigator will need to submit a full protocol application for IRB review.

 If an investigator knows that the human subjects study does not qualify as exempt, he or she should submit a full application, as follows:

 All investigators must submit a completed protocol application and an Institute-compliant Informed Consent Document prior to the deadline.
 As of Winter 2015, all IRB applications must be submitted using the IRB Online Submission and Review System, which can be found under the Academic Services section at access.caltech.edu for qualified Caltech investigators.
 Any questions or concerns regarding access to the application and the online submission process should be directed to the IRB Administrator (firstname.lastname@example.org).
 Investigators are encouraged to read pertinent background information also available on the IRB website, and to contact the IRB administrator with questions, prior to submitting a protocol application.
 Deadlines for receipt of materials in order to be considered at an upcoming IRB meeting will be posted on the IRB website.